flutter-view/flutter-view-widgets/README.md

 # Flutter-View Tools

+> Notice: this replaces the flutter_view_tools library, which is no longer maintained.

 Flutter-view is a tool that lets you easily create layouts for Flutter, using Pug and Sass.

 [http://flutter-view.io](http://flutter-view.io)